hdShang/arxiv-daily/docs/cs-CV/2025-12-16/papers/251214140v1-sketchassist-a-practical-assistant-for-semantic-edits-and-precise-lo.md

 ---
 layout: default
-title: SketchAssist: A Practical Assistant for Semantic Edits and Precise Local Redrawing
+title: "SketchAssist: A Practical Assistant for Semantic Edits and Precise Local Redrawing"
 ---

 # SketchAssist: A Practical Assistant for Semantic Edits and Precise Local Redrawing